Braun Series 9 Review: Is It Really THAT Amazing?

 This is Braun’s legacy ‘4 Shaving Elements’ system.
 It’s pretty good, with two OptiFoils taking care of smooth, close shaves in line with your face’s contours.

 Series 9 introduces one completely new shaving element for a total of five.
 That’s the Direct & Cut trimmer: a detail designed to cut hair growing in different directions.
-Usually that’s a headache and a good recipe for bumps or ingrown hairs.

 An additional detail is the extra strong titanium coating in Braun’s ActiveLift trimmer.
 Rebranded to HyperLift & Cut in the Series 9, its golden looks deliver even better results.
 Summed up in short, it lifts all those flat hairs that otherwise would be difficult to shave with ease and accuracy.